Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

-Stephen’s summary notes that first season reveal that he was enjoying his best ever year of football.
+Stephen’s summary notes on his first season reveal he was enjoying his best ever year of football.

 His role throughout his first season was mainly as a striker but there were occasions when this was changed to a midfield or orthodox winger.

-He started the season as an amateur with the Juniors and the Colts and used to travel up from his Brighton home on Friday evenings to stay with his Nan before playing on a Saturday.
+He started the season as an amateur with the Juniors and Colts, and used to travel up from his Brighton home on Friday evenings to stay with his Nan before playing on the Saturday.

 The travelling came to a stop when he signed apprentice forms.
-Club policy, was that you had to live within an hour of the training ground.
+Club policy, required players, to live within an hour of the training ground.
 In Stephen's case, that meant he had to move to London to fullfill his full-time job as a footballer.

 Metropolitan League "A" Team